 What Size Aquariums Do Betta Fish Need?

-With that being said, it’s true that Betta fish are often found in insanely small tanks and ridiculous crescent-moon shaped bowls in the pet stores, but that doesn’t mean they enjoy being there.
-Like all other fish, Bettas love as much space as possible.
+With that being said, it’s true that betta fish are often found in insanely small tanks or a ridiculous half-moon-shaped fish bowl in the pet store, but that doesn’t mean they enjoy being there.
+Like all other fish, bettas love as much space as possible.

 My number 1 tank recommendation:

-If you’ve already got a Betta fish tank, then please continue full-steam ahead with this guide.
+If you already have a betta fish tank, then please continue full-steam ahead with this guide.
 If you haven’t, then I would highly recommend this one (Amazon).

 How Big Do Betta Fish Get?